loonsthemoons/YetAnotherKeystrokesOverlay/README.md

 - **Custom Input Types**
   Instead of being limited to the existing Input types, add your own to track new keys!

-- **Keypress Counter**
-  Ever wonder how many times you pressed a specific button?
-With this feature you would have an answer!

 ---